-The Dean of the BSD may be consulted in the appointment of all IRB members, including the Chair.
+The Dean of the BSD will appoint the IRB Chair.
+The IRB Chair appoints Vice Chair(s) and appoints IRB members in consultation with Departmental leadership.
+Office of Clinical Research leadership may be consulted in the appointment of all IRB members, including the Chair.
 The term of membership is three years.
 All terms are renewable.
 Each IRB Committee has a Vice-Chair who is called upon to serve in the Chair's absence.
-In rare instances, an ad hoc Vice-Chair is appointed to allow for presiding authority in the absence of the Chair or Vice-Chairs.
+In rare instances, an ad hoc Vice-Chair is appointed by the Chair to allow for presiding authority in the absence of the Chair or Vice-Chairs.
 The ad hoc Vice-Chair is appointed for a limited time when necessary.
 Either the Chair or Vice Chair is empowered to lead the convened IRB meetings.
 Vice-chairs from the other two Committees serve as alternates on each Committee; a vice-chair from either of the other two Committees may substitute for an absent vice-chair in presiding over an IRB meeting.